cysouw/diathesis/text/c09_adverbials.md

   (= Im Hafen werden sie fortfahren mit dem Schleppen des Kahns.)
 :::

-To obtain an indication of the kind of verbs with which the continuative preverbial *weiter‑* is used, I classified many examples from the ~~DWDS~~ dictionary.^[Attested on https://www.dwds.de/wb/weiter-, accessed 3 September 2022.]
-I extended these examples with some haphazard examples of my own to obtain the list of attested verb below.
+To obtain an indication of the kind of verbs with which the continuative preverbial *weiter‑* is used, I classified many examples from the ~~DWDS~~ dictionary.^[Attested on <https://www.dwds.de/wb/weiter->, accessed 3 September 2022.]
+I extended these examples with some haphazard examples of my own to obtain the list of attested verbs below.
 Manner-of-movement verbs are again quite frequent, just as with *los‑* in [@sec:adverbial-inchoative-los].
-Many other intransitives are also attested and it appears that continuative *weiter‑* is basically used with agentive intransitives ('unergative verbs', see [@sec:participles-restrictions]), again similar to inchoative *los-*.
+Many other intransitives are also attested and it appears that continuative *weiter‑* is basically used with agentive intransitives ("unergative verbs", see [@sec:participles-restrictions]), again similar to inchoative *los‑*.

-However, *weiter‑* also is used with other kinds of verbs, crucially including many transitive verbs, which is quite different from *los-*.
+However, *weiter‑* also is used with other kinds of verbs, crucially including many transitive verbs, which is quite different from *los‑*.
 Among the transitive verbs listed below there are various verbs that also have preverbs, like *ver‑* in *weiterverfolgen* 'to continue pursuing' or *weiterverarbeiten* 'to continue processing'.
 Resultative preverbials cannot be used together with preverbs (see [@par:preverb-incompatability]), so this indicates that *weiter‑* is grammaticalising into an aspect marker.
 However, there are still strong restrictions on such *weiter*+preverb combinations.
-First, only verb prefixes appear to be possible (e.g. *be‑* or *ver-*).
-Verb particles are not attested (e.g. no *an‑* or *auf-*).
+First, only verb prefixes appear to be possible (e.g. *be‑* or *ver‑*).
+Verb particles are not attested (e.g. no *an‑* or *auf‑*).
 Second, most attested examples are strongly lexicalised, like *weiterverwenden* 'to continue using', which is not transparently related anymore to *wenden* 'to turn'.

 With ditransitive verbs, like *empfehlen* 'to recommend' [@next a], the preverbial *weiterempfehlen* [@next b] has a slightly different semantics.
 It means approximately 'to repeat the recommendation to somebody else'.
 Also, the dative recipient is remapped to an *an* prepositional phrase (i.e. dative antipassive).
 For these reasons I consider this to be a different construction that will be discussed in [@sec:adverbial-dative-antipassive].